 Learning Disabilities (32658) 1.
 GENERAL INFORMATION 1.1.
-Course teacher Assoc.
-Prof. Ana Wagner Jakab, PhD 1.6.
+Course teacher Prof. Ana Wagner Jakab, PhD 1.6.
 Year of the study programme/ semester (summer, winter) 2 nd / 3 rd (winter) 1.2.
 Name of the course Learning Disabilities 1.7.
 Credits (ECTS) 4 1.3.
 Associate teachers 1.8.
 Type of instruction (number of hours L+E+S+ e-learning) 30+15+15 1.4.
 Study programme (undergraduate, graduate, integrated) Undergraduate study programme Rehabilitation 1.9.
 Expected enrolment in the course 50 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 1 2.
 COURSE DESCRIPTION 2.1.
-Course objectives ties (history, definition, characteristics, causes), kno lations with family, teachers, peers) and practice in s - 2.2.
-Course enrolment requirements and entry competences required for the course Learning outcomes at the level of the programme to which the course contributes and make critical reviews.
-Presentation- student will be able to present conclusions Personal competences - student will be able resentation- student will be able to present his/her work in front of the group, make presentation, differentiating main facts and make
+Course objectives - ties (history, definition, characteristics, causes), kno elations with family, teachers, peers) and practice in s • 2.2.
+Course enrolment requirements and entry competences required for the course Learning outcomes at the level of the programme to which the course contributes Academic writing skills- student will be able to report and describe in short specific topic by using arguments and referencing literature and make critical reviews.
+Presentation- student will be able to present his/her work in front of the group, make presentation, differentiating main facts and make conclusions Personal competences - student will be able using all available sources in learning and developing, identifying some of personal competencies and field of growth, integrating knowledge from different sources.

-L earning Disabilities (3265 58) 2.4.
-Learning outcomes expected at the level of the course (4 to 10 learning outcomes) tudent will be able to: define learning disabilities (LD) and attention deficit hyperactivity disorder (ADHD), describe characteristics of LD and ADHD, list main periods, authors and findings through history of the field, list causes and risk factors in development of LD and ADHD, describe and recognise needs of children with LD in family and school environment, recognise basic characteristics and risks in ocial and emotional development of children with LD, observe children behaviour and climate in inclusive classrooms.
+Learning Disabilities (326 58) 2.4.
+Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Student will be able to: define learning disabilities (LD) and attention deficit hyperactivity disorder (ADHD), describe characteristics of LD and ADHD, list main periods, authors and findings through history of the field, list causes and risk factors in development of LD and ADHD, describe and recognise needs of children with LD in family and school environment, recognise basic characteristics and risks in social and emotional development of children with LD, observe children behaviour and climate in inclusive classrooms.
 2.5.
 Course content broken down in detail by weekly class schedule (syllabus) Definition of learning disabilities History of the field of LD Causes of LD Prevention and early reading skills 6.
-Reading and writing disabilities Early mathematics' skills Math learning disabilities ADHD Social-emotional characteristics a Family environment School environment Analysis of video materials Discussion, evaluation, conclusion 2.6.
-Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☐ field work ☐ independent assignments ☐ multimedia and the internet ☐ laboratory ☑ work with mentor ☐ (other) 2.7.
+Reading and writing disabilities Early mathematics' skills Math learning disabilities ADHD Social-emotional characteristics and risks Family environment School environment Analysis of video materials Discussion, evaluation, conclusion of complete learning process in this course.
+2.6.
+Format of instruction: ☑ lectures ☐ independent assignments ☑ seminars and workshops ☐ multimedia and the internet ☑ exercises ☐ laboratory ☐ online in entirety ☑ work with mentor ☑ partial e-learning ☐ (other) ☐ field work 2.7.
 Comments: International students will have opportunity to involve in course through consultations with course teachers 2.8.
-Student responsibilities Lectures and exercises attendances a responsible to write and present sem re obligatory.
-International students are obligated to attendinars. d consultations and exercises.
-Students are
+Student responsibilities Lectures and exercises attendances are obligatory.
+International students are obligated to attend consultations and exercises.
+Students are responsible to write and present seminars.